nanoporetech/pipeline-structural-variation/README.md

 Memory consumption is determined by minimap2.
 Therefore, 16 GB will be required for human datasets.
 For smaller genomes 8 GB will be sufficient.

+**How much storage will I need?**

 Unzipped FASTQ files for a human 30X human dataset will require roughly 200 GB.
 In addition 150 GB will be required for the mapped BAM files.

 **Are FAST5 files required to run the pipeline?**

 No

-**Can I use the pipeline to detect variants in a cancer dataset?**
+**Can I use the pipeline to detect variants in a cancer dataset or to detect somatic variants?**

-The pipeline has not been validated yet on cancer samples.
+The pipeline has not yet been validated on cancer samples or for somatic variant detection.

 **Can I use the pipeline to detect SVs for targeted sequencing experiments (e.g. long amplicons, etc.)?**